Obsidian vs Evernote 2026: Markdown Vault or Capture Engine?

 Both apps ship mobile apps, with different design priorities.

-Obsidian on iOS.
-Cold launch in 3-5 seconds on iPhone 15 Pro.
-The mobile app supports the full plugin ecosystem (some plugins behave differently on mobile due to filesystem access).
+Obsidian on iOS cold-launches in 3-5 seconds on iPhone 15 Pro.
+The mobile app supports the full plugin ecosystem, though some plugins behave differently on mobile due to filesystem access.
 Apple Pencil is supported via the Excalidraw plugin and Quick Note.
-Sync via Obsidian Sync, iCloud, or Working Copy (Git client).
-App size ~120MB.
+Sync works through Obsidian Sync, iCloud, or Working Copy.
+App size is roughly 120MB.

-Obsidian on Android.
-Roughly comparable to iOS in performance.
-Sync setup is slightly more involved on Android because iCloud is not available; users typically pick Obsidian Sync or Syncthing.
-App size ~100MB.
+Obsidian on Android is roughly comparable to iOS in performance.
+Sync setup is slightly more involved on Android because iCloud is not available, so users typically pick Obsidian Sync or Syncthing.
+App size is roughly 100MB.

-Evernote on iOS.
-Cold launch in 2.5-4 seconds.
-Quick-note widget added in 2024 reduces capture latency to under 2 seconds.
+Evernote on iOS cold-launches in 2.5-4 seconds.
+The quick-note widget added in 2024 reduces capture latency to under 2 seconds.
 The Web Clipper share extension works from Safari and most browsers.
-App size ~240MB.
+App size is roughly 240MB.

-Evernote on Android.
-Comparable to iOS in feature parity.
-Background sync occasionally lags on the free tier; Personal sync is real-time.
-App size ~180MB.
+Evernote on Android is comparable to iOS in feature parity.
+Background sync occasionally lags on the free tier, while Personal sync is real-time.
+App size is roughly 180MB.

-The pattern: Evernote's mobile app is more polished for casual capture; Obsidian's mobile app is more powerful for users who want their full vault and plugin set on the go.
-For users whose primary capture device is mobile, Evernote's lower friction wins; for users whose mobile is a secondary device for occasional notes, Obsidian's full-feature mobile app is fine.
+The mobile pattern splits by capture habits.
+Evernote's mobile app is more polished for casual capture.
+Obsidian's mobile app is more powerful for users who want their full vault and plugin set on the go.
+For users whose primary capture device is mobile, Evernote's lower friction wins.
+For users whose mobile is a secondary device for occasional notes, Obsidian's full-feature mobile app is fine.

 Final Take